Teach Yourself The@tre

 For The Red Curtain, he is passionate about growing people who grow theatre.

 Production Manager for two of The Red Curtain's three ePlays.

-Aaron has been involved with a prolific theater group in Kolkata, called Theatrecian, since 2012.
-Apart from Acting, he loves the Theater Crafts of Lighting and Sound Engineering.
+Aaron has been involved with a prolific theatre group in Kolkata, called Theatrecian, since 2012.
+Apart from Acting, he loves the Theatre Crafts of Lighting and Sound Engineering.

 Aaron has been involved in scores of theatrical productions and recently played a pivotal role in the revival production of Wait Until Dark, in The Red Curtain's 50th Year Festival of Plays.